Contact our team:

-All pages of this website conform to Success Criteria Level 2 (AA) of the Web Content Accessibility Guidelines 2.0.
+All pages of this website meet Priority 1 to Success Criteria Level 2 (A) of the Web Content Accessibility Guidelines 2.0, and where possible we strive to conform to Level 2 (AA).
 These guidelines are the internationally recognised benchmark for building Accessible websites.

 The Web Content Accessibility Guidelines explain how to make web products more Accessible for people with disabilities and other access challenges.
 Conformity to these guidelines also makes web products more user-friendly for all people.

-This web product has also been constructed according to the recommendations contained in BS (British Standard) 8878 throughout its development life cycle.
+This website has also been constructed according to the recommendations contained in BS (British Standard) 8878 throughout its development life cycle.